ehatti/ehatti0.github.io/index.md

 }
 $$

-I'm a CS undergrad at Yale, primarily interested in programming languages and proof assistants.
+I'm a CS undergrad at Yale, primarily interested in programming languages and knowledge management.
 You can find me on [Github](https://github.com/ehatti) and [LinkedIn](https://www.linkedin.com/in/eashan-hatti-777387288).

 {% for post in site.posts %}
   <hr>